 So for now, players are left with betting at one of the USA sportsbook sites we recommend on this page or flying to Las Vegas.

 The University of Virginia played their first college football season in 1888 and became a member of the ACC in 1953.
 Throughout their history, the Cavaliers have won 5 conference titles and are still seeking their first national championship.
-The program has produced 11 consensus All-Americans and do not have any Heisman Trophy winners in the school’s history.
+Last year the Cavs finished with a strong 8-5 record with wins over Louisville, Miami, and South Carolina.

 In 1892, Virginia Polytechnic Institute and State University fielded their first football team and joined the ACC in 2004.
 In their history, the Hokies have won 10 conference titles and have appeared in 31 bowl games with a current streak of 25 consecutive bowl appearances dating back to 1993.
 The team played in their only national championship game in 2000 but are still searching for their first national title.